 To use multiple backup disks, repeat these steps for each disk.

-Time Machine works best if you use your backup disk only for Time Machine backups.
 If you keep files on your backup disk, Time Machine won’t back up those files, and the space available for Time Machine backups is reduced.
 See Types of disks you can use with Time Machine.